fakenickels/Animelt-Plugin/README.md

 Animelt-Plugin
 ==============

-The jQuery plugin for complex animations
+# The jQuery plugin for complex animations
+Now you can run complex animations in your pages